zoltan-nz/kafka-spark-project/README.md

 Notes:

-- The first time building the maven based project is take a while, be patient.
+- Building the maven based projects at the first time takes a while, please be patient.
-- Kafka generated files mapped to `./kafka/volumes` folder.
-If the streaming doesn't start when you launch this project first time, please shut down the docker-compose cluster and start again.
-Second time, all the mapped volume and folder will be available and Kafka can start properly.
+- Kafka generated files are mapped to `./kafka/volumes` folder.
+If the streaming does not start when the project is launched at first time, shut down the docker-compose cluster and start it up again.
+All mapped volumes and folders should be available at the second launch and Kafka can start properly.

 ## Run the project in developer mode